mcce22extreme/ss2023-tmcsp-testim/README.md

 After finishing the test run, a link is provided to view details.
 This also includes screenshots captured during the test run from the devices at Headspin.

-When the test is in progress it is also possible to watch the progress live on Headspin via the devices list.
+When the test is in progress, it is also possible to watch the progress live on Headspin via the devices list.

 ### Test with different input data